-A breast lift, or mastopexy, is used to treat ptotic breasts.
+A breast lift, or mastopexy, is used to treat ptotic or sagging breasts.
 This condition is characterized by breasts that have lost their tone and have begun to droop.
 Most commonly occurring after pregnancy and nursing, ptotic breasts can also be the result of extreme weight gain or loss due to dieting, illness or bariatric surgery.

 When a woman’s breasts are hanging low, sometimes a breast lift alone is an effective solution.
 That said, this procedure is only effective in raising the breasts up—it will not create or replace lost tone.
-So in many cases, it is helpful to also insert a small implant to provide more firmness and cleavage.
+In many cases, it is helpful to also insert a small implant to provide more firmness and cleavage.

 A breast lift is an outpatient surgery to reshape the breast and realign the nipple position.
 Can be a small nipple adjustment to full repositioning (aka lollipop mastopexy).
 General anesthesia is administered and surgical time varies.

 Creates proper nipple alignment and improves breast shape.
 Often performed in conjunction with breast implants.

-Most patients can resume regular activity after 3–7 days with lifting, pushing and pulling restrictions for 5 weeks.
+Most patients can resume regular activity after 3–7 days with lifting, pushing and pulling restrictions for 6 weeks.
 Bruising, swelling and scars may take 2 weeks or more to subside.